How is my Council Tax Spent?

 Your council tax

 We collect your council tax on behalf of Devon County Council*, ourselves West Devon Borough Council, Police and Crime Commissioner for Devon and Cornwall, Devon and Somerset Fire & Rescue Authority and Town and Parish Councils.

 This year for an average band D property your council tax will be £2,346.79 and it is divided up like this:

 |Devon County Council*|

 *see statement concerning adult social care funding below

-This video shows how your council tax is divided up and our spending plans for 2022-23.
-You can click on the video to see a larger version in a new browser window.
+This short video shows how your Council Tax is spent by us and by the other organisations who receive it.
+You can click on the video to open it in a larger browser window.

 Changes in spending

-West Devon Borough Council plans to spend £23.3 million (gross) on providing services for 2022/23.
-A total of £18.2 million of this amount comes from the income we receive from grants, fees and charges.
-Therefore the amount of council tax we need to collect is £5.1 million.
-The Council's net budget has increased slightly from £7.3 million in 2021/22 to £7.8 million in 2022/23.
+West Devon Borough Council plans to spend £25.3 million (gross) on providing services for 2023/24.
+A total of £19.9 million of this amount comes from the income we receive from grants, fees and charges.
+Therefore, the amount of council tax we need to collect is £5.4 million.
+The Council's net budget has increased from £7.8 million in 2022/23 to £8.6 million in 2023/24.